Making good use of farm buildings for mushroom production

 Topics: home propagation, health and medicinal benefits, mycoremediation

-Course fee is $250, plus $30 for a table-top mushroom spawn kit that will be sent directly to you for the hands-on portion of the course, so $280 total.
+Course fee is $280, including a table-top mushroom spawn kit that will be sent directly to you for the hands-on portion of the course.
+Registration closes on Sunday February 17 at 11:59pm.

 Sign up a month in advance to get a $25 discount on each course, plus a $50 total discount off registration for 3 or more courses.